 Modern and minimalist design styles focus on clean lines, simplicity, and functionality.
 Gray’s subtle elegance and neutral characteristic makes it suitable for these design approaches:

 - Monochromatic Palette: A monochromatic gray color scheme evokes a sense of cohesion and harmony.
 It amplifies the minimalistic aesthetic of interior design.
-Various shades of gray add visual interest to a design without diminishing its simplicity.

 - Accent Color: Gray is a neutral backdrop for bold accent colors like red, yellow, or blue.
 It adds a pop of color to a design conserving its modern and minimalistic feel.